estherthompson/Java_Projects-/README.md

 Description: The Greenhouse Simulator is a Java-based application designed to replicate a greenhouse's climate control system.
 It automates the regulation of soil moisture, humidity, and temperature, making it a valuable tool for greenhouse owners to test and evaluate their climate control systems.

 Project 3: Mortgage Calculator
-Description: This project, part of "Introduction to Computer Science II," involves creating a Mortgage Calculator application with a graphical user interface (GUI) using Java and Swing libraries.
+Description: This project involves creating a Mortgage Calculator application with a graphical user interface (GUI) using Java and Swing libraries.
 Users can enter the number of monthly payments, the principal, and the annual interest rate to calculate various mortgage-related values.
 The application follows the Model-View-Controller design pattern and includes features like different payment frequencies and the option to generate a payment schedule.

 How to Navigate